← Back to blog

 Option 2: Split Audit and Deploy (For Larger Repos)

-Put the audit in a separate workflow and trigger the deploy after it finishes successfully.
+Put the audit in a dedicated workflow and trigger deploy only after it completes successfully.

 1# .github/workflows/audit.yml